Black Forceps: Season 2

-Six years have passed since Tokai left Tojo.
-Saeki is now Director of the hospital at Tojo, and is planning to open a new one, specialized in cardiac surgery.
-His next target is to become president of the All Japan Medical Association.
-Sera is now a full-fledge cardiac surgeon.
-Sera is to deliver a letter that Saeki gave him, to a doctor called Yukihiko Amagi, who is attending a medical conference in Australia.

-Sera travels to Australia with Yuji Kakitani, a senior doctor.
-They find a boy unconscious on a beach on the Gold Coast and Kakitani decides to give him first aid.
-A mysterious man appears and advises Kakitani, who is confused when the boy does not regain consciousness.
-On his advice, the boy survives.
-After that, they go to the conference, but Amagi is nowhere in sight.
-Frustrated, they meet Park Seo-hyun and her son Min-jae, who have also gone to Australia searching for Amagi.
-Min-jae joins the pair as they go in search of Amagi, after they are informed that he could be at the racetrack.
-Sera does a double-take as he sees the man standing in front of him.
-It is the same man he had passed earlier.
+Six years passed since Tokai left Tojo.
+Saeki, now Director of Tojo's Hospital, plans to open a new one specialized in cardiac surgery.
+He aims to become president of the All Japan Medical Association.
+Sera, now a full-fledge cardiac surgeon, has to deliver a letter from Saeki to a doctor called Yukihiko Amagi, who is attending a medical conference in Australia, so he travels there with Yuji Kakitani, a senior doctor.
+On a Gold Coast beach where they find an unconscious boy, a mysterious man gives advice to Kakitani, who is tending to the boy.
+On this man's advice, the boy survives, and the mysterious man disappears as fast as he appeared.
+At the conference, Amagi is nowhere in sight.
+Frustrated about this, Sera and Kakitani are leaving when they meet Park Seo-hyun and her son Min-jae, who have also gone to Australia searching for Amagi.
+Min-jae joins the pair, after they are informed that Amagi could be at the racetrack.
+Sera does a double-take.
 Is it Tokai?
-That was Amagi, a world-class genius surgeon, called a diabulous (devil) in the medical world, who played with people and money.
+The man standing in front of him, the same man he had passed earlier, was Amagi, a world-class genius surgeon, called a diabulous (devil) in the medical world, who plays with people and money.

-After learning the plans that Saeki has for him, Amagi decides to go to Japan> But it isn't without controversy.
+Amagi accepts Saeki's proposal and decides to go to Japan.
+But it isn't without controversy.
 His plans for the new hospital draw resentment from those around him, And to add to it, he boasts that his introduction in the Japanese medical world will be performing a public surgery.
 Amagi is the only one in the world with a way to handle successfully direct anastomosis, an advanced form of coronary artery bypass grafting, and he says that he will show it off.
-Meanwhile, Sera is in charge of patient Shigeno, a pastry shop owner.
-He is in need of a surgery, but doesn't have the funds to cover it.
-His daughter Asami tries to gather the money by selling the recipe and rights to an apple pie that Shigeno developed.
+Sera's patient, Shigeno, a pastry shop owner, is in need of a surgery, but doesn't have the funds to cover it, so his daughter, Asami, plans to sell the recipe and rights to an apple pie that Shigeno developed.
 But when he and his granddaughter learn about it, they vehemently oppose.
 Unfortunately, Shigeno has no choice but to receive Amagi's direct anastomosis, which is very expensive.
 So Amagi and Yui make a bet.

 Takashina has been working at Tojo.
-He has been secretly aiming for the top position of the new hospital, as the shadow of Sugai, who is competing with Saeki for the position of president of the All Japan Medical Association, is creeping up on him.
+He has been secretly aiming for the top position of the new hospital, as the shadow of Sugai, a professor at Ishin University, who is in conflict with Saeki, and with whom he is competing for the position of president of the All Japan Medical Association, is creeping up on him.